chunyangbao/docker_ucscutil/README.md

-### UCSC Utilities
+### Dockerfile of UCSC Utilities (docker_ucscutil)

-This repository contains the Dockerfile of the UCSC Utilities.
+This repository contains the Dockerfile of UCSC Utilities.

 ## Table of Contents
 Utilities from [UCSC](http://hgdownload.soe.ucsc.edu/admin/exe/)